jsk-herman/paper-jsk/content/posts/2021-08-05-scraping-lottery-data.md

 # Conclusion

 With that we have saved an Excel file named `lotto.xlsx` where all of our scraped data have been put in.
-Now let's proceed to making the scripts for analysing the Lotto data.
+Now let's proceed to making the scripts for analyzing the Lotto data.
 For example, we might look at the frequency of combinations, how frequent some numbers appear compared to others, or the expectancy value is for each drawing date in part two.